-Students are eligible to receive their degrees/diplomas in December, after the successful completion of all requirements, in accordance
+Students are eligible to receive their degrees/ diplomas in December, after the successful completion of all requirements, in accordance with the following regulations:

 - 1. Attainment of a minimum Grade Point Average (GPA) of 2.0. - 2.
 All academic requirements, including the achievement of the established number of programme credits, admissions and matriculation matters must be satisfactorily completed by August 30 of the graduating year.